johnpeart/dept-of-bad-ideas/_host-notes/01-checklist-for-guests.md

 **Prepared for the Unsaleable Policy round**.

 They will have been given another policy problem to solve ahead of time.
 The solution to their problem must be workable but politically unattractive.
-Check they have prepared a 5 minute presentation for this round and that it meets the criteria.
+Check they have prepared a solution for this round and that it meets the criteria.

 [Find out more about Round 2](/guest-guides/unsaleable-policy-division)